Inferring Capabilities from Task Performance with Bayesian Triangulation

-One derived node is the observable performance for the task---the only leaf node---but most are Intermediate Non-Observable Nodes (INON), which represent intermediate performances or effects.
-All three node types were seen in Fig.~\ref{fig:intro} (right).
+All three node types were seen in Fig.~\ref{fig:introML}.
 The connective structure can be enriched by domain knowledge determining which cognitive profile elements and meta-features are expected to affect the values of instance-level inference nodes.
-These relationships can be higher-order and complex, with certain INON nodes requiring the nuanced confluence of many cognitive profile elements and meta-features.
-Complex connective structure (and the requirement for increased levels of domain knowledge) can arise from the need to accurately distinguish between success, failure, and the multitude of confounding behaviour that a carefully designed benchmark must account for.

-By a linking function, we refer to any mathematical expression that maps values from the outputs of one node's probability distribution to the input of another.
+These relationships can be higher-order and complex, with certain INONs requiring complex combinations of many cognitive profile elements and meta-features.
+The need for complexity can arise from the many confounding behaviours that a well-designed benchmark needs to account for.
+By a linking function, we refer to any differentiable function that maps the values from the outputs of one (or multiple) node's probability distribution to the input of another.
+For example, it could be a sigmoid function of the difference between capabilities and demands.

-For instance, it could be a sigmoid function of the difference between capabilities and demands.
-It could also be a product of (non-compensatory) capabilities, representing a quantitative and differentiable expression for a logical `and'.
-Alternatively, it could be some additive linear equation, representing a quantitative expression of a logical `or', when some preceding nodes are compensatory---or a generalised mean in between.
 The functions can scale the incoming nodes, so that we adjust the ranges for capabilities, biases and noise.